 Who are the Tommie Walkers?
 How can I join them?

-Sponsored by the Wellness Committee, Tommie Walkers meet from 12 p.m. to 1 p.m. every Monday, Wednesday, and Friday in the AARC.
+Sponsored by the Wellness Committee, Tommie Walkers meet from 12 p.m. to 1 p.m. every Wednesday in the AARC.
 Check in at the desk and walk the entire time, or for as long as you can.
+There is also a group that meets in Minneapolis (meet in the hall outside of Food for Thought, near its checkout).
 This is another great opportunity to earn Vitality points and to meet Wellness Committee members.
 Come by yourself or bring a co-worker—or two or three!

 If you have any questions, please contact